Xezun/XZKit/README.md

 ## License

 XZKit is available under the MIT license.
-See the LICENSE file for more info.
+Read the LICENSE file for more info.